Email, (503) 823-4375

 Email, (503) 823-3738

 Courtney Patterson is responsible for the Portland Emergency Coordination Center, where City employees gather to manage disaster situations.
 She also supervises the ECC responder, NET and BEECN programs.
 Prior to becoming operations manager, she spent three years designing trainings, simulating disasters, and writing procedures for PBEM.
 Previously, she served as a United States Marine planning and conducting humanitarian assistance training in Okinawa, Japan; Pohang, South Korea; and Manila, the Philippines.
 She evacuated American citizens from Japan following the 2011 Tohoku earthquake and tsunami.
 She deployed to Helmand Province, Afghanistan as a battalion Logistics Officer.
 Her unit built roads and bridges and provided bulk fuel and water.
 She received her bachelor’s degree in political science from Tulane University in New Orleans, LA.

 Email, (503) 823-7269

 Lt.
 Laurent Picard has worked at Portland Fire & Rescue for 19 years, 14 of which he spent working as a firefighter/paramedic at Station 13 in the Lloyd District.
 He is also a long-time member of PF&R’s Dive Rescue Team.
 As the fire lieutenant liaison to PBEM, Laurent has a wide variety of responsibilities, including: staffing the Emergency Coordination Center, coordinating emergency services for large special events, developing training curriculum, and training volunteers as part of the Neighborhood Emergency Team program.

-In addition to his work at PF&R, Laurent has served on the Hood River City Council for the last 10 years.
+In addition to his work at PF&R, Laurent previously served on the Hood River City Council for 10 years.
 He received his paramedic training at the State University of New York Upstate Medical University in Syracuse and has a B.A. in English from Cornell University.

 Email, (503) 823-4421